Series Overview

 }

 The algorithm is implemented within the hasCycle function.
-The function holds the state and the dfs function accesses it via Closures in JavaScript .
+The function holds the state and the dfs function captures it through a JavaScript closure .

 To put the function to use: